-The ‘Bring Your Own Device’ (BYOD) program allows parents/carers to use an existing family owned device or purchase a new device of their choice that meets the minimum requirements of the school.
-This provides parents/carers with a cost effective way of providing digital devices for their student to use.
+The ‘Bring Your Own Device’ (BYOD) program allows parents and carers to provide students with a family-owned device or purchase a new device of their choice that meets the minimum requirements of the school.
+BYOD is an efficient and effective way of ensuring as many students as possible can take advantage of a personal device for learning.

-Our Responsible School Behaviour Policy has been updated to clearly state that students are responsible for caring for and maintaining their devices, ensuring they are ready to be used when needed.
+Our Responsible School Behaviour Policy clearly states that students are responsible for caring for and maintaining their BYOD devices, ensuring they are ready to be used when needed.
 We expect students to:

 Bring their device to school each day